Article • 27 min read

 15. Ask for help

 Don’t be afraid to ask for help in uncomfortable situations or when you have trouble finding a satisfactory solution for an angry customer.
 A teammate or manager can analyze the situation and determine the best next steps for you and the customer.
-A manager can also do more investigating and open closed doors for your customer in some cases.
+A manager can also investigate and potentially open closed doors for your customer.

 Here are examples of when to ask for help: